The Latest - updated proposal relating to Shared Housing uses

 April 23, 2019 public hearing

 The Council heard public comment from more than 30 individuals about a text amendment that would expand the use of single room occupancy (SRO) housing.
 Read the April 23 Council staff report or watch the public hearing to learn more.

-Next steps: The Council is expected to take action on this proposal in the coming weeks.
+Next steps: The Council is expected to receive an update from the Administration in the coming months.

 March 19, 2019 Council discussion